 When all is ideal in a family, the bond between grandparent and child is a special one.
 Maybe you’ve even heard that grandparenting is the grand reward for parenting.
 But what happens when the grandparent becomes the parent?
 Or when parents’ divorce or one parent dies and a grandparents’ visitation rights are taken away?
-Pierchoski Estate Law can help parents feel confident that your children will have the relationship with you folks or in-laws that you want them to have.
+Let’s discuss the legal rights of grandparents.

 In that case, you must put in writing your nomination of your parents as the legal guardians of your child or children.
 Otherwise, if something were to happen to you, they could lose custody and even visitation rights.
 This is especially a risk if you are a divorced parent.
 If you were to die, and your child’s other parent or other grandparents were to fight or attempt to deny your parents’ visitation, your known and documented wishes that your parents maintain a relationship with your child could be pivotal.
 If you are a grandparent reading this, make sure your child has legally named guardians for your grandchild so that you do not have to suffer through a protracted court battle, created because your child didn’t take a simple action to legally document his or her choices now.

 Finally, if you are a grandparent who has already become a primary caretaker for your grandchild, you will want to take the steps of naming legal guardians for the child or children in your care, in case anything happens to you.

 To learn more make your appointment with Pierchoski Estate Law.
 Call 931-363.7222.